If you are interested in this work, please click the

 Please be advised that due to market fluctuations, prices may change without notice.

-48 x 60 inches acrylic painting on canvas-- unframed
+22 x 30 inches acrylic painting on 300 lbs coldpress paper-- unframed

 Reginald Laurent has been described as a “master colorist” by art expert Dr. William Colvin.
 Laurent has a contemporary art style that is unique and hard to ignore in a very good way.
 Laurent was born on the southside of Chicago in 1960.
 He is a self-taught, award winning abstract artist, and he has been featured in many solo and group exhibits over the years.
 Laurent has found his niche and gained notoriety and recognition for his bold, colorful creations.
 Laurent is proficient in several mediums and techniques, but large colorful, detailed abstracts are his passion.